 - Tubes are ideal storage containers – keep the tube they arrive in, if supplied.

 Because canvas is robust and absorbs paint well, it’s one of the best photography backdrops to buy.
-Good quality, hand painted canvas backgrounds are a good investment for any photography business.
+Good quality, hand painted canvas backgrounds are a good investment for any portrait photography business.
 A particularly good option if you like an old masters painterly style of portraits.

 There are so many different colors available to buy online and you can even make your own!